Nata25/JS_1-2_math-functions/README.md

-# Simple Math Functions
+# Custom pow() function

-- `script.js`: analogue to native JS Math.pow() function.
+Analogue of native JS Math.pow() function.

 Works both with decimals and hexadecimals (expects both parameters to be of the same notation).

 `pw` should be a whole number (otherwise, it's converted to integer); `num` can be float.

 Params come from prompt, result is printed to the console.

-- `newthon.js`: square root function.
-Uses Newthon's method.
-Uncomment in `index.html` to see it working.